LitiumAB/Education/Developer Education/Tasks/Test project/README.md

 1. Write tests for `ErpPriceCalculatorDecorator` created in the [pricing rules task](../Pricing%20rules)

-1. Adjust the test so that you the decorator both as anonymous and logged in user, use `SecurityContextService` to execute code with different user context
+1. Adjust the test so that it runs as both anonymous and logged in user, use `SecurityContextService` to execute code with different user context

 1. A finished example is avaliable in the [_Resources_-folder](Resources/ErpPriceCalculatorDecoratorTests.cs)

-## Adding the test project to an existing installation
+## Adding a test project to an existing installation

 1. Create a new directory, for example `C:\Temp\TempAccelerator`, then start a PowerShell command prompt in that folder